DEFENSE RESILIENCE SYSTEMS

 Trylle Biologics is developing three integrated platforms to address these gaps directly.

-RESCUE and DadSense PaaS are direct-to-veteran and family-facing systems, each leveraging our biocompatible identity anchor technology, Edge AI processing, and privacy-preserving data architectures to deliver solutions that work where this population actually lives — forward operating bases, VA facilities, rural communities, and family homes without reliable connectivity.
+RESCUE is a direct-to-veteran system leveraging our biocompatible identity anchor technology, edge AI processing, and privacy-preserving data architecture to deliver crisis intervention that works where this population actually lives — forward operating bases, VA facilities, rural communities, and family homes without reliable connectivity.

 VERITAS is the research infrastructure layer — a session intelligence and consent provenance platform designed to make behavioral health interventions scientifically measurable and regulatory-defensible, operating in conjunction with the Crisis Booth environment and compatible with existing clinical research platforms.